 Discuss Organization, Goals, Volunteerism, and Careers

 Life Long Learning: This unit addresses learning styles, setting goals, changes in life and prioritizing.
-There are activities that get students to look at how they organize and prioritize their life and school activities (this one is usually very eye-opening to parents too).
+Some activities get students to look at how they organize and prioritize their life and school activities (this one is usually very eye-opening to parents too).

 Learn General Safety, First Aid and Emergency Response

-Related: Read this post about digital safety and citizenship: Fake News and so Much More.
-This touches on safety online.
+Read this post about digital safety and citizenship: Fake News and so Much More.
+This touches on safety online, too.

 Learn How to Work in a Group

-All of these lessons are available in a bundle (which saves you money), but don’t forget to try the free lessons to see if they work for you.
-You can find these on the individual lessons.
+All of these lessons are available in a bundle (which saves you money) but don’t forget to try the free lessons to see if they work for you.
+You can find these in the individual lessons.

-Hopefully we convinced you that teaching health is important.
+Hopefully, we convinced you that teaching health and wellness is important.
 We believe it’s because when you teach health it’s not just another subject-it has a real impact on the lives of your students.
+If you’re looking for more ways to incorporate wellness into your classroom check out our post Make Wellness a Priority in Your Classroom.

 What are your thoughts on teaching health?
 Let us know in the comments below.
 We want to know how teaching health in your classroom has had an impact on your students.